christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 1. Shorter read lengths + repetitive haplotypes/patches in the toplevel genome assembly and/or
 1. rRNA "contamination" (poor ribo-depletion).

-**On further thought, I think I also prefer using the toplevel assembly, with its repetitive regions as read sinks, and running STAR to exclude reads that map to too many loci.** It reduces the number of usable mapped reads, but it's also more conservative and reduces the risk of mapping reads incorrectly.
+:star: **On further thought, I think I also prefer using the toplevel assembly, with its repetitive regions as read sinks, and running STAR to exclude reads that map to too many loci.** It reduces the number of usable mapped reads, but it's also more conservative and reduces the risk of mapping reads incorrectly.
 Ideally, this would be with 2x100 (or 2x150) bp reads to maximize mapping accuracy.
 (This approach was also suggested by Babraham Bioinformatics, the devs of FastQC, at https://sequencing.qcfail.com/articles/genomic-sequence-not-in-the-genome-assembly-creates-mapping-artefacts/.)

 ### Thoughts on mapped data